Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 desc: Verify and sign one or two tokens in a request
 description: |
-  The Kong JWT Signer plugin makes it possible to verify, sign, or and resign one or two tokens in a request, that the plugin refers as to as an access token and channel token.
+  The Kong JWT Signer plugin makes it possible to verify, sign, or resign one or two tokens in a request, that the plugin refers as to as an access token and channel token.
 The plugin supports both opaque tokens through introspection, and signed JWT tokens (through signature verification.
 The